Cantera/cantera-website/posts/GSoC_2019_Third_Blog.md

 # GSoC Third Blog --- Function update

 As we planned after the first evaluation, the functionality of ChemCheck should be more robust.
 File replacement was added, and users are able to update and delete files arbitrarily.
-The page looks like this,
+The page looks like this:

 {{% thumbnail "/images/GSoC_2019_images/detail_page2.png" alt="Updated Detail Page" align="center" %}}